-In October 1996, the Oregon University System (OUS) introduced a defined contribution plan known as the Optional Retirement Plan (ORP).
+In October 1996, Oregon University System (OUS) introduced a defined contribution plan, known as the Optional Retirement Plan (ORP).
 The goal was to provide a portable alternative to the defined benefit plan being offered to public employees, known as the Public Employees Retirement System (PERS).
 OUS covers seven campuses and the Office of the Chancellor.
 When ORP was introduced, existing OUS employees had to make a "one-time, irrevocable" choice between ORP and PERS.
 New OUS faculty, administrators, and other employees had to choose between ORP and PERS six months after they are hired, with the default option being PERS.

 We study the sample of OUS employees who actively choose ORP over PERS.
 We begin by exploiting the fact that, unlike a typical defined contribution plan, ORP participants are allowed to choose from among multiple investment providers.
 Between October 1996 and October 2007, ORP participants have the choice between two insurance companies (which we refer to as HIGH and LOW) and two mutual fund families (SMALL and SMALLER).
 From our perspective, the most important distinction between the four providers is that HIGH uses-and markets itself as using-a network of brokers to provide relatively high levels of "personal face-to-face service."
 In contrast, LOW, SMALL and SMALLER are more representative of investor-directed providers available through other defined contribution retirement plans in that they charge lower fees but provide less personalized service.
-It is important to note that the ORP retirement contribution amount both is set by OUS and paid by OUS on behalf of the employee.
-There is no scope for brokers to increase savings rates within ORP.
-As a result, broker recommendations in our setting are limited to asset allocation and fund selection.
-This fact is likely to explain why we find that demand for financial advice is negatively correlated with proxies for financial literacy (like salary and educational attainment) while surveys and papers studying demand for financial advice in other settings find that it is positively correlated.
+Because the ORP retirement contribution amount is both set by OUS and paid by OUS on behalf of the employee, the scope for brokers to increase savings rates is limited.
+As a result, broker recommendations in our setting are limited to recommendations on asset allocation and fund selection.
+This fact is likely to explain why we find that demand for financial advice is negatively correlated with proxies for financial literacy (like salary and educational attainment) while surveys and papers studying demand for

-&lt;sup>12 Employees who converted from PERS to the ORP in 1996 may have legacy PERS benefits in addition to any ORP benefits that have accrued since 1996.
+&lt;sup>14 Employees who converted from PERS to the ORP in 1996 may have legacy PERS benefits in addition to any ORP benefits that have accrued since 1996.
 However, due to data limitations discussed below, much of our analysis focuses on OUS employees hired after January 1999.

-&lt;sup>13 Chalmers, Johnson, and Reuter (2014) study the retirement timing decisions of Oregon public employees who are covered by PERS and were never eligible for ORP.
+&lt;sup>15 Chalmers, Johnson, and Reuter (2014) study the retirement timing decisions of Oregon public employees who are covered by PERS and were never eligible for ORP.
 Chalmers and Reuter (2012) studies the demand by PERS retirees for life annuities versus lump sums.